More Information About Applying to MTSU

-My in-state classification application was denied, can I appeal that decision?
+My residency application was denied.
+Can I appeal that decision?

 Yes, you can contact the Center for Student Involvement & Leadership at (615) 898-5812 to schedule an appeal before the In-State Classification Appeals Committee.
 Students appealing their residency decision have the option of meeting in person with the committee to explain their situation.
 You cannot contact the Appeals Committee until after your in-state classification application has been denied by the Admissions Office.